adobe/butler/README.md

-# butler
+# Butler CMS
 ![Butler Logo][butler-logo]

-## Butler Configuration Management System (BCMS) Overview
+## Butler CMS (Configuration Management System) Overview
-The butler tool is designed to grab any configuration files, defined in its configuration file, from a remote location/repository via http(s)/s3(AWS)/blob(Azure)/file/etcd and side load them onto another locally running container.
+The Butler CMS (butler) tool is designed to grab any configuration files, defined in its configuration file, from a remote location/repository via http(s)/s3(AWS)/blob(Azure)/file/etcd and side load them onto another locally running container.

 The butler configuration file is a [TOML](https://github.com/toml-lang/toml) formatted file.
 You can store the file locally (using a mounted filesystem), or on a remote server.
 The proper formatting for the config file can be found [here](https://git.corp.adobe.com/TechOps-IAO/butler/tree/master/contrib)